The History of Camp Pet-O-Se-Ga …

 Emmet County purchased the property in 1992 to be used as a county park and, while adding modern amenities, has preserved the historic atmosphere of the camp.
-The park encompasses some 300 acres and offers year round recreation to visitors.
+The park encompasses some 300 acres.
 There are marked nature trails throughout the park, a swimming beach on Pickerel Lake and trout fishing on Cedar Creek which bisects the property.

-Facilities include: 90 campsites with electricity and water, four rustic sites with no electric or water, seven rental cabins, modern restrooms and showers (new in 2002), five rental cabins (open year round), playground equipment, and open field game areas.
-The park also has a recreation hall/multi-use building which can accommodate family reunions, weddings, receptions, and meetings.
+Facilities include 90 campsites with electricity and water, four rustic sites with no electric or water, seven rental cabins, modern restrooms and showers, playground equipment and open-field game areas.
+The park also has a recreation hall/multi-use building which can accommodate family reunions, weddings, receptions and meetings.

 It is Emmet County’s goal to provide a memorable experience for all park visitors.
-Whether cross-country skiing and/or snow-shoeing through the groomed nature trails or fishing for trout in Cedar Creek, you will be inspired by Camp Pet-O-Se-Ga’s scenic beauty.
-We look forward to your visit with us this season.
+We look forward to your visit with us this season and hope you will be inspired by Camp Pet-O-Se-Ga’s scenic beauty.

 The middle years – 1955 through 1978

 A lesser-known history of Petosega: Jewish kids’ camp

 In the early 1950s, Leonard Baruch and Bertrand Sandweiss were working together at a children’s summer camp, Camp Farband, near Chelsea, Mich.